recursionpharma/rxrx1-utils/README.md

 ## Setup

 This starter code works with python 2.7 and above.
-To install the deps needed for training run:
+To install the deps needed for training and visualization run:

 ```
 pip install -r  requirements.txt